-Communications and office supplies - Communications expense includes costs for telecommunication and data transmission, primarily for obtaining third-party market data information.
-For the year ended December 31, 2016, communications and office supplies expense increased 6.9% to \$139.6 million from \$130.7 million in 2015.
+Communications and office supplies - For the year ended December 31, 2016, communications and office supplies expense increased 6.9% to \$139.6 million from \$130.7 million in 2015.
 The increase is primarily attributable to an increase in quote and communication equipment expense.